TheZalRevolt/TheZalDev_Blog/src/content/post/astro_porkbun.md

 For the Answer, replace "USERNAME" with your actual GitHub username and select "SUBMIT".

 A success message will appear, letting you know that we were able to update your DNS records.
-You should now see your DNS records successfully updated to the Github Pages DNS under Current Records.
+You should now see your DNS records successfully updated to the GitHub Pages DNS under Current Records.

-And that's it, your domain on Porkbun is setup!
+And that's it, your domain on Porkbun is set up!

 ## Step 3: Setup the GitHub Pages section of your repository

-In the GitHub Pages section you will setup a custom domain configuration for deploy your site in the domain you own on Porkbun.
+In the GitHub Pages section, you will set up a custom domain configuration for deploying your site in the domain you own on Porkbun.

 1. On GitHub, navigate to your site's repository.
 1. Under your repository name, click Settings.
 If you cannot see the "Settings" tab, select the dropdown menu, then click Settings.